2025 PCRG Summer Field Projects

 Location: Las Animas, Colorado

 Description: In 2022, PCRG staff and volunteers embarked on a assessment survey of Chancellor Ranch, a 53,000-acre Colorado State Land Board parcel in central Las Animas County along the Purgatoire River.
-We identified over 40 archaeological sites including American Indian camp sites, lithic scatters, rock shelter habitations, and rock art, and more recent ranching complexes and settlements.
-This summer, with funding from the History Colorado State Historical Fund and the State Land Board, PCRG will begin a multi-year comprehensive and collaborative archaeological investigation of the property.
-During this first session, participants will work alongside PCRG staff, University of Colorado at Colorado Springs (UCCS) and Oklahoma State University professors and students, and History Colorado staff conducting archaeological survey, testing, and intensive site documentation.
-Fieldwork will include hiking up to 5 miles each day on survey, conducting limited testing (1 x 1-m excavation squares) at selected sites, and conducting intensive documentation of selected sites, including some of the larger historical ranch complexes.
-Participants will camp around residence on the property but will have limited access to the interior facilities.
+The work continued in 2024 and in total we’ve documented nearly 100 archaeological sites, including American Indian camp sites, lithic scatters, rock shelter habitations, and rock art, and more recent ranching complexes and settlements.
+This summer, with funding from the History Colorado State Historical Fund and the State Land Board, PCRG will conclude our work on the property.
+During this first session, participants will work alongside PCRG and History Colorado staff conducting test excavations at several sites.
+Fieldwork will include hiking up to 2 miles each day (roundtrip) to reach the testing sites followed by periods of standing and crouching while conducting text excavations in 1 x 1-m excavation squares.
+Participants will camp around a residence on the property but will have limited access to the interior facilities.
 PCRG will provide portable toilets for participant use, along with establishing an outdoor shower system and will provide access to clean drinking water.
 Limited space may be available for smaller trailers and camper vans.

 Location: Las Animas County, Colorado